henryli-git/Bots/Reddit_Bot/README.md

 ## Features
     *Powered by the Python Reddit API, Praw
-    *Bot can be configured to perform other actions
+    *Outputs subreddit and post name when keyword is found in the post title *Can be configured to perform other actions

 ## Getting Started
 A reddit account must first be created.
 Log into the reddit account then go to https://www.reddit.com/prefs/apps to create an application (ensure "script" is chosen in the option menu).